BryanApellanes/okta-dotnet-identityengine/README.md

 ### Mv* Pattern Terminology
 This document makes use of terminology commonly associated with *Model-View-* patterns such as [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) and [Mvvm](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

-- Model - A domain model that defines the structure of data for an application.
+- **Model** - A domain model that defines the structure of data for an application.
-- View - The structure layout and appearance of what a user sees on the screen.
+- **View** - The structure layout and appearance of what a user sees on the screen.
 It displays a representation of the model.
-- ViewModel - Loosely defined in this document as the relationship between the model and associated actions that a user may take to affect it.
+- **ViewModel** - Loosely defined in this document as the relationship between the model and associated actions that a user may take to affect it.
+- **Control** - A UI element that enables interaction or displays content.

 ### Okta Identity Engine Terminology
 This section describes **OIE** specific terminology.